VIISON/shopware-development/README.md

-# Shopware 6 development template
+# Shopware 6 development template for Pickware plugins

 This repository is a template for local development and enables you to create a running Shopware 6 instance.
-Use this setup for developing directly on Shopware 6 or for developing plugins for Shopware 6.
+Use this setup for developing Pickware plugins for Shopware 6.

-The installation guide, together with the complete documentation, is available at [docs.shopware.com](https://docs.shopware.com/en/shopware-platform-dev-en/getting-started).
+## Installation:
+1. Optional: Clone the repo `shopware/platform` to directory `platform` in this repo.
+This directory will be automatically symlinked later.
+Ensure that you checkout a compatible branch/tag there.
+(See which one was installed by composer.)
+2. Run `bin/setup`.
+3. Run `./psh.phar install`.